Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging. She has an MBA in HCM & owns an article writing svc co.

 Do you spend several hours sitting at your desk, barely making time for bio breaks?
 If the answer to this question is yes, you may be placing your back at risk for undue pain as a result of prolonged sitting.

 Prolonged sitting occurs when you sit in a single position for multiple hours at a time.
+Think of it as leaving your body in the shape of an "L" for six to eight hours straight.
 There are many factors that put us at risk for not moving as much as we should from the convenience of technology to a work environment of endless meetings.

 What is Lower Back Pain?